gomorpheus/tlogger/README.md

-# tlogger - traffic logger
+# tlogger

-Simple server which listens on port 80 and logs details of the domain and request.
+Simple server which listens on port 9090 so the request can be inspected.

-Used to interogate traffic on some expired domains I purchased.
+Used in debugging requests routed via a proxy.